Valter Tomaz Júnior

 Valter Tomaz Júnior (born July 25, 1978) is a Brazilian retired football player who last played for Assyriska BK and Örgryte IS and Molde FK before that.

-Career
+Club career

 Valter signed for Assyriska BK in March 2012.

+After football

+On 17 June 2025, Molde announced that Valter would return to the club as "Children's football manager" commencing 1 August 2025.